dmigwi/go-piparser/README.md

 - git -  The tool requires a functional git commandline installation.
 To install git visit [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-    - A git version of `v1.5.1` released on [April 4th 2007](https://github.com/git/git/releases/tag/v1.5.1) or later is needed.
+    - A git version of `v1.5.1` released on [April 4th 2007](https://github.com/git/git/releases/tag/v1.5.1) or one after is needed.

+- go - Golang installation is needed.
+    - go1.11 or one after is required.

 ## Installation